-- (3) An agency publishing a publication scheme must ensure that the publication scheme complies with any guidelines about publication schemes published by the Minister on the Minister's website. - (4) Without limiting subsection (3), the Minister may make guidelines about a publication scheme of the Brisbane City Council requiring the scheme to set out that the council has available information of or about the council's Establishment and Coordination Committee. - (5) In this section-
+- (3) An agency publishing a publication scheme must ensure that the publication scheme complies with any guidelines about publication schemes published by the Minister on the Minister's website. - (4) In this section-

 excluded entity means a prescribed entity under section 16.